gem5-X/gem5-X-NMC/README.md

 ```

 ### 2. Generating NMC Architecture Models (executables)
 The generated docker image can now be used to build the executables of the NMC Architecture models.
 In the [definition file of ANEMOS, defs.h](./ANEMOS/src/defs.h) you can change the parameters of the design such as: type of DRAM or number of entries in the registers.
-For generating the NMC cores executable for **full system simulation**, set in [defs.h](./ANEMOS/src/defs.h) GEM5  1.
+For generating the NMC cores executables for **full system simulation**, set in [defs.h](./ANEMOS/src/defs.h) GEM5  1.

 To generate the executables for each DRAM type, and for the default values of the other architecture parameters in [defs.h](./ANEMOS/src/defs.h), you can run the commnad:
 ```